SmithBradleyC/jsPsych_Online_Experiments/README.md

 - First off lets make sure that you can run the experiment locally:
   - Try to open the experiment by opening index.html in rStudio and the clicking the "Preview" button near the top of the screen
   - This should open a window that will run the experiment
-  - Next try to open the experiment in your prefered web browser (Safari will not enter fullscreen mode I think) by going to the repository in your file explorer and opening the index.html file directly
+  - Next try to open the experiment in your preferred web browser (Safari will not enter fullscreen mode I think) by going to the repository in your file explorer and opening the index.html file directly
   - If either method fails to load the experiment, try commenting out the lines of code tagged with #TESTING by adding "//" (without the quotation marks) at the beginning of the line
   - You may be able to further diagnose problems in your web browser by opening up the developer tools (hot keys = ctrl+shift+i).
 This console will be useful for testing and debugging.
 It will also display the errors that are generated by your code